 One of the great things about mountain bikes is that they come in all different shapes, sizes, and geometries to suit the different tastes and styles of the people who ride them.
 In the case of the Hei Hei Trail this is exemplified in its slightly steeper, by today's standards, head tube angle which give it a little bit of an old school feel.
 Testers agreed that the Hei Hei felt a bit like a long-legged XC bike.
 This is not to say they didn't enjoy their time aboard this balanced and playful 140mm bike, because they did, so much that they gave it our Top Pick for XC Trail Riding award.
 It thrives on the climbs and moderately pitching rolling terrain where it comes to life and begs you to stay on the gas.
 When the pitch steepens or the trail gets rowdy is where you'll find the limitations of this bike's geometry.
 Of course, you can ride down just about anything on the Hei Hei, it's just better suited to XC style terrain.

-If you're a more aggressive rider with intentions of smashing the downhills, then we suggest looking into our Editor's Choice Award winner, the Canyon Spectral AL 6.0.
-For the same price as the Hei Hei, the Spectral is better suited for getting rowdy with a more progressive geometry and a much burlier component specification.
+If you're a more aggressive rider with intentions of smashing the downhills, then we suggest looking into our Editor's Choice Award winner, the YT Jeffsy AL Base.
+For slightly less money than the Hei Hei, the Jeffsy is better suited for getting rowdy with a more progressive geometry and a much burlier component specification.

 The Hei Hei Trail is a blast to ride downhill assuming your riding style and the trails you ride agree with this bike.
 It has a calm yet playful demeanor that does well at a wide range of speeds.
 It feels planted and stable at higher speeds, yet still feels flickable and fun at lower speeds and in turns.
 It performs well in most downhill situations, but the measured head tube angle of 67.4 degrees is noticeable and not especially confidence inspiring when the pitch of the trail steepens.
 Sure, you can ride steep sections of trail on this bike, just not as aggressively as you can on bikes with slacker angles.